Douglas County, Colorado: Education

+The county was home to its own university, the University of Colorado South Denver in Lone Tree, but it permanently closed in 2021 due to the COVID-19 pandemic and financial concerns.

 Libraries

 The Douglas County Libraries system has seven branches throughout the county.
 The library also houses the Douglas County History Research Center, which collects and preserves the history of Douglas County, the High Plains, the Divide area of the Front Range and the State of Colorado, to provide historical research resources to the public.

 Economy

 Top employers

 According to the county's 2015 Comprehensive Annual Financial Report, the top employers in the county are:

 Recognition

 Douglas County has been recognized by a number of national periodicals: